 1. Create a temporary read replica for the source unencrypted Amazon RDS DB instance.
 In this example, the source unencrypted DB instance is called SOURCE-UE and the temporary read replica is called TEMP-RR.

-2. Connect to TEMP-RR, and confirm that the Seconds_Behind_Master is 0, which indicates that TEMP-RR is in sync with SOURCE-EU:
+2. Connect to TEMP-RR, and monitor the replica lag until Seconds_Behind_Master is stable at value 0.
+This indicates that TEMP-RR is in sync with SOURCE-EU:

 mysql> SHOW SLAVE STATUS \G Seconds_Behind_Master: 0